The Standard Mileage Deduction. That’s what I want to discuss in today’s post.

-Be wise and seek counsel of a Certified Public Accountant before doing your taxes so you know you are completely in compliance.
-(I would feel extremely terrible if you were in trouble because of my article)
+In the paragraphs that follow, I will cover the ins and outs of the standard mileage deduction.
+But as a disclaimer, please do not take everything I write here as being 100% completely accurate.
+Be wise and seek counsel from a Certified Public Accountant before doing your taxes so you know you are completely in compliance (I would feel extremely terrible if you were in trouble because of my article).

 Decisions, Decisions, Decisions

-In taking a tax deduction on your vehicle and the amount you drive for business, you have a choice to make.
+In taking a tax deduction on your vehicle and the amount of miles you drive for business, you have two options.
+You can:

 - Take an actual expense deduction